psyguy/skewness-staging/README.md

-# skewness-staging
+# Code supplement for Skewness and staging: Does the floor effect induce bias in multilevel AR(1) models?

-Code supplement for Skewness and staging: Does the floor effect induce bias in multilevel AR(1) models?
+The preprint of the paper may be accessed via: